chouseknecht/symfony-mariadb-nginx/README.md

     # Make a clone
     $ git clone git@github.com:chouseknecht/symfony-mariadb-nginx.git
     ```

-If installing Docker Machine, we recommend installing version 1.11.2.

 <h2 id="getting-started">Start with an empty project</h2>

 If you want to hop in and start creating your next symfony masterpiece, the following will get started with a blankr project.
 If you're looking to kick the tires a bit and see how things work, you may want to [start with the symfony demo](#symfony-demo).